FeGoni/CERN_ML_TASK_/README.md

 ## 4. Final Validation
 The tuned model was evaluated on the held-out test set (20% of total data).
 ## Conclusion
-The analysis highlights the limitations of using Linear Discriminant Analysis (LDA) for this specific dataset.
-LDA relies on the assumption that features follow a Gaussian distribution.
-This assumption clashes with the nature of our data, where the strongest predictors are categorical (e.g., Source Channel, Nielsen Prizm) and sparse after One-Hot Encoding.
-Consequently, the model struggles to find an optimal linear boundary.
+The analysis highlights the limitations of using Linear Discriminant Analysis for this specific dataset.
+LDA relies on following a Gaussian distribution.
+This assumption clashes with the nature of our data, where the strongest predictors are categorical (Source Channel, Nielsen Prizm) and sparse after One-Hot Encoding.
+Therefore the model struggles to find an optimal linear boundary.
 We achieved the result of 58% recall and 45% f1-score.